ipavanteja/Linux-Commands/README.md

   [⬆ Go to Top](#commands)

 - ## touch
-   - `touch` command is used to create empty files, change modify the timestamps of files or folders.
+   - `touch` command is used to create empty files, and change the timestamps of files or folders.
    ### Syntax:
    ```
    $ touch [File_Name]